 The most amazing passport photo I've ever seen: Katharine Gibbs Francis, ago 20, February 18, 1925, New York City, on the eve of her first overseas trip to Europe and Paris.
 Her mission?
 To obtain a divorce.
 She spent six months abroad and became the toast of the Parisian night club circuit.
 On the return voyage, in dire need of cash, she would decide to become a Broadway actress.
 Five years later, she was a major Hollywood movie star.

-A question emblazoned on many a movie fan magazine cover in the 1920s was “Are ‘The Stars’ Just Like Us?” as if asked by a curious schoolgirl or boy.
-No, for the most part, children, they are not.
-Some led lives as different from “us” as to be almost the stuff of fiction — and not the sanitized fiction offered to the public by the movie studios through their mouthpieces, the motion picture fan periodicals.
-The path to stardom traveled by one Katharine Gibbs Francis in that era is as convoluted as any that could be written by a staffer for any 20′s movies magazine.
+A question emblazoned on many a movie fan magazine cover in the 1920s was “Are ‘The Stars’ Just Like Us?”
+No, for the most part, they were not.
+Some led lives so different as to be almost the stuff of fiction — and not the sanitized fiction offered to the public by the movie studios through their mouthpieces, the motion picture fan periodicals.
+The path to stardom traveled by Katharine Gibbs Francis in that era is as convoluted as any that could be written by a staffer for any 20’s movies magazine.
 She embarked on the journey with one thing safely packed by default: striking, unusual good looks.
 Her story begins with what seems to be the standard background of early 20th century film actresses: an absentee father and a connection to theater through her mother.

 Mother Katherine Franks was a successful stage actress, if not a star, using her mother’s maiden name Katherine Clinton.
 She became the second of (at least) three wives of Joseph Gibbs, a man who rarely did anything as successfully as spend his family’s considerable fortune, consume alcohol and sire multiple children by multiple women.
 One of those children, a female named Katharine after her mother (but with a second “a”), was born on Friday, the 13th of January, 1905 in an Oklahoma City hotel managed by her father.
 Gibbs managed to stick around long enough to see his daughter walk, but not much more.